johnmwangi/Insta_site/README.md

 ## Built By [John Mwangi]()

 ## Description
 This is the a clone of the Instagram Web application developed all from scratch using the help of Django Framework, application allows users to upload, like and comment on other peoples images.
-Images must have captions and users have profiles where they can see all their images. **The admin is  currently responsible for editing or deleting images**
+Images must have captions and users have profiles where they can see all their images.
+The admin is  currently responsible for editing or deleting images.
 **Users must log in with credible emails**

 ## User Stories